mister-raindrop/ChutiyaChidiya/README.md

 # Chutiya Chidiya
 ### A shitty Flappy Bird clone.

+You can play it live [HERE](http://fatpixels.me/games/ChutiyaChidiya/chutiyachidiya.html) on my blog.

 I had nothing to do while downloading Tekken 7 for PC, and a bunch of other games during Steam Sale this year, 2017.
 So, to fill the void, I thought I'd try making a small game in Phaser, which has been on my list of JS game